Adapting Agile Ceremonies for AI Coding Agents: Sprint Planning, Standups, and Retros

 • Prompt quality: Did poorly specified tasks cause agent rework?
 Track the ratio of first-attempt acceptance to revision cycles.

-• Model routing: Were expensive reasoning models (o3) used for tasks that o4-mini could handle?
-Codex CLI’s dynamic model routing 8 makes this a tuneable parameter, not a fixed cost.
+• Model routing: Were expensive flagship models (gpt-5.4) used for tasks that gpt-5.4-mini could handle?
+Codex CLI’s dynamic model routing and the /fast command 10 make this a tuneable parameter, not a fixed cost.

 • Review fatigue: Did reviewers approve agent PRs without adequate scrutiny?
 Track defect escape rate from agent-generated code specifically.